How To Assemble Your New Bike

 Once you've opened the box you'll find a plastic wallet that contains all of your order information as well as an instruction manual for your specific bike.
 Make sure you keep hold of this info as it contains your bike's serial number and order information.

-Carefully remove your bike from the box and remove all of the packaging and zip ties with your scissors or wire cutters.
+Carefully remove your bike from the box and remove all of the packaging and zip ties with your scissors or snips.

 2. Attach the Handlebars